vernon-gant/hard-work/06_how_to_write_tests/report.md

 ## Encode decode

-I was also interested if this approach is applicable to algorithmic tasks like those from leet code.
-But not for one function tasks but say at least with 2 methods.
-So I chose this task
+I was also interested in whether this approach is applicable to algorithmic tasks, like those from LeetCode.
+But not for one-function tasks — rather, at least tasks with two methods.
+So I chose this task:

 ```
 Given an array of strings s[], you are required to create an algorithm in the encode() function that can convert the given strings into a single encoded string, which can be transmitted over the network and then decoded back into the original array of strings.
 The decoding will happen in the decode() function.